 - 2 teaspoons white sesame seeds

-- 2 tablespoons olive oil (or avocado oil)
+- 2 tablespoons extra virgin olive oil (or avocado oil)

 Instructions

-- Pat dry with clean paper towel.
+- Pat tuna steaks dry with a clean paper towel.

 - Sprinkle each side with salt, pepper and 1 teaspoon of sesame seeds per side.